 The Quest to find quality coffee has taken us to different origin countries in Latin-America and Africa.
 Taking on the challenge to support farmers efforts towards producing a sustainable cup of coffee.

-With this in mind, The Coffee Quest has joined the Buy One, Give One campaign and successfully distributed 500 nets in Uganda among their Robusta coffee growers.
+With this in mind, The Coffee Quest has joined the Buy One, Give One campaign.
 These efforts help our farmers to continue the production of high quality coffee and fight malaria.